robertpkoenig/ochem/planning/rob.md

 - get analytics working (10)
 - add a hand button to the controller (1)
 - refactor student module page
+- teachers should see the module invite page as a preview

 Refactor
 - look into make the hover detector logic simpler